4th Grade Curriculum

 Music

-In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
+In every grade in The Geneva School lower school, music study and performance are vital to developing an aesthetically rich liberal arts education.
 Fourth grade is an especially exciting year for music study at Geneva since vocal and instrumental music played such an important role in the Middle Ages and Renaissance.
 Students sing medieval songs and chants, canons, partner songs, folk songs, hymns, and spiritual songs.
 By studying the music, composers, and instruments of the medieval period, students learn about the role of music in history, which further develops their understanding of the role that music plays in our school and the Bible.

 All fourth grade students learn how to play the soprano recorder.
 The recorder was one of the primary instruments in the Middle Ages, introduced in the 1500s.
 Through group and self-paced lessons, students use their music reading skills to practice correct fingering, good breath control, and proper tone quality.

 Fourth grade students build upon the musical foundation of previous years, further deepening their understanding of the elements of music.
 Texture and tonality are introduced as students use their developing musicianship skills to notate melodic and rhythmic patterns using the Kodaly method.
-Fourth grade students also play Orff instrumentation to enhance their auditory skills and eye-hand coordination and learn to work together as an ensemble.
+Fourth grade students also play Orff instrumentation to enhance their auditory skills and hand-eye coordination and learn to work together as an ensemble.

 Music performances include Lessons and Carols, the spring concert, and the Knighting Ceremony.